eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/installation-and-configuration/environment-based-configuration/index.md

     When you combine file based and environment based configuration, the config file always overwrite the environment.

-## Environment variables for parameter or options
+## Environment variables for parameters or options

 The general pattern for parameter and option settings via environment variables is: